Student Visa UK

 If you want to study in the UK, you will need to apply for the Student Visa.
 In the post-Brexit environment, both EEA nationals and non-EEA nationals will need to have an unconditional offer from a licenced sponsor to be eligible for the visa.

-Those who graduate from an approved course in the UK will be able to remain in the country under the new Graduate Visa route for up to two years to live, work and look for work.
+Those who graduate from an approved course in the UK will be able to remain in the country under the Graduate Visa route for up to two years to live, work and look for work.
 PhD graduates will be able to do so for up to three years.

-UK Student Visa Eligibility
+UK Student Visa Eligibility Requirements

 If you are looking to apply for a UK Student Visa, there are certain requirements which you must fulfil.

-The Student Visa requirements are as follows:
+The UK Student Visa requirements are as follows:

 - You must have received an unconditional offer of study from an approved sponsoring institution